Elanigiro/NodeReservations/README.md

 Finally, the Fetch API takes care of all the HTTP calls to the Backend.

-The frontend scripts are transpiled in Javascript from the original source in Dart.
-The structure and presentation layers are written in pure HTML5 and CSS3.
-The application is made responsive through the use of CSS media query and breakpoints.

 ### External resources and dependencies:
 - Express
 - Bootstrap